stytchauth/stytch-b2b-dfp-mfa-example/README.md

 #### 5. Set Default Redirect URLs

+This app uses the default test Redirect URL of localhost:3000/authenticate.
-In the Stytch Dashboard, under Redirect URLs, add `http://localhost:3000/authenticate` as the default "Discovery" Redirect URL.
+If you have updated your default Redirect URLs for Login and Signup, go to the Stytch Dashboard > Redirect URLs, and add `http://localhost:3000/authenticate` as the default "Discovery" Redirect URL.

 #### 6. Run the Server
 Run